 Graduate Student Government Association

 The GSGA is a group of elected students who advocate for and represent the TEDS / TGS student body in various ways, including interfacing with faculty and administration, as well as providing leadership in campus activities and overseeing various student organizations.
-The following student groups are part of the GSGA:
+In addition to Graduate Student Government, Trinity also facilitates the following student groups:

 - Faith Alive: Faith Alive is a group of students at Trinity who want to stimulate conversation and thinking about one’s relationship with God and how that should impact relationships with others.
 It strive to raise awareness of local and global needs for justice and mercy through thoughtful examination of Scripture and society, and by taking informed and self-denying action to address these needs through local engagement.
 The group is committed to biblical transformation of self and society.